antarctica/ops-data-store/README.md

 ...

+### User synchronisation mechanism [WIP]

+**Note:** This section is a work in progress and may be incomplete.

+As part of the Data Store's [Permissions](#permissions) system, a mechanism has been implemented by BAS IT to:

+- replicate relevant objects between [LDAP](#ldap) servers
+- create, update or remove [Database](#database) users and their permissions based on LDAP objects

+This mechanism is only accessible to BAS IT and any issues will need resolving via the BAS IT Service Desk.

+For reference, this mechanism runs on a daily schedule at:

+- 09:15 UTC (06:15 Rothera)
+- 15:15 UTC (12:15 Rothera)
+- 21:15 UTC (18:15 Rothera)

+(Where Rothera is UTC -03:00).

+For replicating LDAP objects between servers:

+- the *Cambridge (Production)* LDAP server is considered the source of truth
+- application LDAP groups, and users these groups contain as members, are replicated to LDAP servers in other environments
+- credentials for users are replicated, ensuring users can use the same credentials in all environments
+- user credentials will be updated in other environments if changed in the source LDAP server at the next sync execution
+- users that are no longer members of groups will be reflected in other environments at the next sync execution

+For managing database users based on LDAP objects:

+- base Postgres roles are created for each application role/group, granted relevant access to database objects
+- for each application LDAP group, each member is created as a Postgres user role, named after the LDAP UID attribute
+- these Postgres user roles are configured to inherit the relevant base Postgres role, granting them relevant permissions
+- user credentials are not replicated to these user roles as Postgres is configured to use LDAP authentication
+- user roles for users removed from a LDAP group will no longer inherit from the relevant base role, revoking permissions
+- user roles may inherit from multiple base Postgres roles if members of multiple application LDAP groups

 ### Permissions

 Managed datasets hosted in this platform are typically restricted as to who can read and/or edit from them.
 The